MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 ## Things to Remember

 - The footprint for the EEPROM is specifically for 29F016 - it has 48 pins.
 However, 29F032 and 29F033 are only 40 pin devices.
-They still work fine on the board though - place them in the center of the footprint, and leave the outer two pins on each corner empty.
+They still work fine on the board though - place them in the center of the footprint, and leave the outer two pins on each corner empty
 - The 29F016, 29F032, and 29F033 have been known to occasionally be defective upon arrival.
-They're usually only available from AliExpress.
+They're either used, or new old stock, and usually only available from AliExpress.
+- The footprint for the battery can fit a CR2032, CR2025, or CR2016 with solder tabs.
+The only difference is the mAh capacity (larger number = longer life).
+If you get Panasonic tabbed batteries, you may have to trim the battery tabs to make them fit on the footprint.
+  - For untabbed coin cells, you can find battery retainer adapters online, <a href="https://retrogamerepairshop.com/products/hdr-game-boy-game-battery-retainer?variant=40511013290156">like this one.</a>
-- For battery management, use either U4 *or* U5 and U6 and supporting components. **Do not** use U4, U5, and U6 all on one board.
+- For battery management, use either U4 *or* U5 and supporting components. **Do not** use U4 and U5 simultaneously on one board.
 They will interfere with each other.
 - Kb is kilo**bits** and Mb is mega**bits**.
 Sometimes you will find game ROM and RAM sizes defined in terms of KB or kilo**bytes** and MB or mega**bytes**.
 You can convert Kb and Mb to KB and MB by dividing Kb or Mb by 8.
 For example, 256 Kb = 32 KB.
 - You only need to provide ROM and RAM chips that have at least *or greater* the size of the game you are trying to make.
 That means you can use a 256Kb SRAM chip for a game that only requires 64Kb!

 ## Revision History

+### v1.3
+- Extended cart edge down by 0.25 mm for better fitment
+- Added OSHW logo and "SUPPORT ORIGINAL CREATORS!"

 ### v1.2
 - Replace non-donor battery management circuitry with a TPS3613-based circuit for smaller BOM and easier routing